Driving a tractor trailer in serious Canadian winter conditions, demands a

 Keep

-‘“ Leave plenty of room between your vehicle and the vehicle in front of
+a safe following distance ‘“ Leave plenty of room between your vehicle and the vehicle in front of

 your truck, and beside your truck, when possible (approx. 1/4mile).